jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Despite Left/Right yelling matches, neither ideology is your hero.
 The pundits, columnists, and reporters on newspapers, broadcast television, cable news only care to send you one-way messages to tune-in, protest-or most likely-buy something and donate.

 These extremists trick you.
 They say their ideological purity will solve your real-life problems by holding government accountable to their approved ideology.
 They say only if government writes their ideologically approved laws, will your real-life problems ever be solved.
 But, both sides only out to solve their problem; they're employed by aging broadcast and newspaper industries that's funded with expensive commercials.
-The Left versus Right battle driving Americans to hate each other, is just a circue to attract eyeballs to justify dying business models.
+The Left versus Right battle driving Americans to hate each other, is just a circus to attract eyeballs to justify a dying business models.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?

 Of course they are.
 And, that's the point.
 The feud between Left and Right ideologues is a distraction.

 Like a dinosaurs in an Ice Age, old businesses like broadcast televsion, radio, and college education want to stay alive despite evolution passing them by.
-These old technologies are from the Industrial Age, and thus want to keep ideological narratives rooted in Industrial Age politics alive.
+These old technologies are from the Industrial Age, and thus want to keep current ideological narratives rooted in Industrial Age politics.

 If this seems simplistic, and if you think your favored ideologues are altruistic, what do you expect people in good paying jobs to do when they're bested by a new technology?
 Never forget no ideologue, pundit, or movie star invented, promoted, or popularized the internet, podcasts, online streaming, and ebooks.
 These new technologies threatened their cash cow of radio, DVDs, and bookstores.